 How To Remember To Change Your Air Conditioner's Air Filters

 Here’s an easy way to stay on top of this; sign up for the Service Experts Email Club.
-This is a great to receive discounts on service, tips and other helpful information directly to your email.
+When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
 But wait… there’s more, your email subscription preferences let’s you set a reminder to change your Champaign area home's air filter every 30, 60, 90, 120 or 365 days, or any date you find most convenient.

 How to replace your return air filter

-Most people know how to replace the air filter in their system, but some residences have an extra filter in the return vent.
+Most of us know how to replace the air filter in their unit, but some residences have an extra filter in the return vent.
 Whether you have one or not is dependent on the HVAC manufacturer's recommendation.
-Your HVAC is designed to handle a certain amount of pressure in your home sweet home, and the more filters you have the more the blower motor works, which can reduce the life expectancy of your system if it isn't designed for it.
+Your HVAC is made to handle a maximum amount of pressure in your home sweet home, and the more filters you have the more the blower motor works, which can reduce the life of your system if it isn't designed for it.
 Finding out whether you have a return filter and replacing it is easy:

 - Locate your return air vents.